linas/i370-bigfoot/README.md

 running on the same block device.
 So this idea of network migration and network transparency remains a dream.
 Oh.
 And performance.
 The 1GbE is still slower than 6Gbps SATA, and 10GbE pales compared to NVMe.
-Ceph is not yet smart enough to migrate data to the machine that access it the most often.
+Ceph is not yet smart enough to migrate data to the machine that accesses it the most often.
 Ceph is not yet a performance monster.
 It needs to become one.

 * ***AI and LLM's.*** Of course, this is an ongoing story.
 With many